Search

 What is a mutual fund?

-A mutual fund is a collection of stocks and/or bonds that are chosen and managed by professional money managers.
-Mutual funds give individual investors access to a diversified mix of stocks and bonds they may not have been able to invest in otherwise.
-Mutual funds can be the building blocks to the foundation of your financial future by helping you save for retirement, build wealth and stay ahead of inflation.
+A mutual fund is a collection of stocks or bonds chosen and managed by professional money managers.
+Mutual funds give individual investors access to a diversified mix of stocks and bonds they may not be able to invest in otherwise.
+Mutual funds can be building blocks for your financial future by helping you save for retirement, build wealth and stay ahead of inflation.

 How does a mutual fund work?

-Mutual funds allow you to buy lots of stocks and bonds all at once by purchasing a single investment.
+Mutual funds allow you to buy many stocks and bonds at once by purchasing a single investment.
 Instead of having to research and choose which individual company stocks or bonds to buy, mutual funds help you quickly build a diversified portfolio of investments.

-Mutual funds are professionally managed by experts who are making decisions about lots of people's savings.
-Instead of building your own portfolio of stocks and bonds (which might lose value or underperform compared to other investments), mutual funds benefit from professional investment advice.
+Mutual funds are professionally managed by experts who make educated decisions regarding which underlying investments to purchase.
+Instead of building your own portfolio of stocks and bonds—which might lose value or underperform compared to other investments—mutual funds benefit from professional investment advice.

-• Interest and dividend income.
-When a mutual fund invests in assets that generate income, such as bonds (which earn interest) or stocks (which sometimes pay dividends to investors, depending on the company), the mutual fund pays out those earnings to its shareholders.
+• Income distributions.
+When a mutual fund invests in assets that generate income, such as bonds (which earn interest) or stocks (which sometimes pay dividends to investors depending on the company), the mutual fund pays out those earnings to its shareholders.

-That means as a mutual fund investor, you own little pieces of many different companies and government/company debt; every time your mutual fund makes money, you make money too.
+As a mutual fund investor, you own little pieces of many different companies, and every time your mutual fund makes money, you make money too.
+That said, mutual funds can lose value during periods of stock or bond market weakness.

 How are mutual funds priced?